nathanielc/morgoth/sphinx/_build/html/_sources/faq.txt

 Can Morgoth integrate with ...?
 ================================

 Morgoth can integrate with almost anything.
-Each component of Morgoth is plugable.
-Currently Morgoth has several :doc:`fittings <fittings>` that integrate with graphite.
+Each component of morgoth is plugable.
+Currently morgoth has several :doc:`fittings <fittings>` that integrate with graphite.

 Why the name 'Morgoth'?
 =======================

-The name Morgoth comes from the Lord of the Ring folklore.
+The name morgoth comes from the Lord of the Ring folklore.
 Morgoth is Sauron's master.
 Morgoth has been written to replace an internal system named Sauron.
 This older system was called Sauron because it 'saw all' metrics in our systems.
 Morgoth is an attempt and improving on that design and is a complete rewrite of Sauron.